Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 • Excludes liners, lights, and cleaning systems

-• Most plans don't cover saltwater pool equipment
+• Most plans still exclude saltwater equipment

-• Service fees apply per claim ($75–$150)
+• Service fees apply per claim ($65 to $150)

 Coverage may NOT be worth it if you have a newer pool with equipment still under manufacturer warranty, or if your pool usage is infrequent and the equipment is in excellent condition.
 Always compare the cost of the add-on against your specific equipment's age and condition before signing up.
+For guidance on how caps limit real-world payouts, see our guide on home warranty payout limits.

 Frequently Asked Questions